Mecha-Weasel/spittoon/FAQ.md

 [5] Windows Installer warnings?
 ------------------------------
-Q: When I run either of the "Installer" programs, Windows shows are warning about it being an "Unrecognized Program", what is up with that?
+Q: When I run either of the "Installer" programs, Windows shows a warning about it being an "Unrecognized Program", what is up with that?

 A: That is because the progam(s) are not "code-signed", which is common for paid-companies producing commercial software, but out of the scope for free things like this.